-Before you cruise, let us answer some important questions for you:
+Before you sail, let us answer some important questions for you:

 Do I need a reservation?

-Kingston 1000 Islands Cruises stay entirely in Canadian waters: no passport is required for any of our cruises.
+Kingston 1000 Islands Cruises stay entirely in Canadian waters, so no passport is required for any of our cruises.

 Can I bring my own food or beverages?

-Outside food and drink cannot be brought onboard any Kingston 1000 Islands Cruises Vessel.
-This requirement is enforced strictly: any person approaching the vessel gangway with food items will not be allowed to board by the ship’s crew.
-Dining cruises are available, and all sightseeing cruises have an onboard canteen offering freshly made sandwiches, snacks and other food.
+Outside food and drink cannot be brought onboard any Kingston 1000 Islands Cruises vessel.
+This requirement is strictly enforced: any person approaching the vessel gangway with food items will not be allowed to board by the ship’s crew.
+Dining cruises are available, and all sightseeing cruises have an onboard canteen offering snacks and drinks for purchase.

 Which credit cards are accepted?

-We accept VISA, MasterCard, American Express and most Canadian Visa-Debit cards online and by phone.
-At our ticket offices we accept credit, Interac Debit Cards and cash.
-On the Boat: our on board cafe and full-service bar accepts cash and credit.
+We accept VISA, MasterCard, American Express online and by phone.
+Most Canadian Visa-Debit cards do not work in our system.
+At our ticket offices we accept Credit, Interac Debit Cards and Cash.
+On the Boat, at our onboard canteen and full-service bar, we accept cash, Interac, and credit.